 Above: Adult Herring Gull (Larus Smithsonianus)

 Above and two below: Unfortunate adult Herring Gull with a small fishing lure securely caught in its nostrils.
 We hear and read of this happening all the time.
 Occasionally, I have also seen it.
 Once a plastic six-pack holder was strangling a Canada Goose around the neck.
-Ever since I always carefully cut anything like ringed plastic into pieces thereby making this impossible to happen.
+Ever since I have always carefully cut anything like ringed plastic into pieces thereby making this impossible to happen.
 In this bird's case it appears to be a fishing lure that is cast out and waddles along the water's surface or just slightly below the water as the fisherman slowly reels it back in.
 Such a design is to attract a fish to strike from below.
 In this case, I think the gull likely struck it from above.
 In all of the photos a faint stain of red is seen on the lower wing feathers.
-This is likely blood that resulted when the bird attempted to dislodge the lure from its bill.
+My guess, this is likely to be a blood stain that resulted when the bird attempted to dislodge the lure from its bill.

 It's important to see this.

-Seems unlikely the bird can last long.
+Unfortunately, it seems unlikely the bird can last long.